WomensCodingCircle/pixybattle/README.md

 5. Select **Ok**
 6. Choose **Finish**

-#### SSH to the Pi
-If you have a Macbook, you can connect directly to the Pi with an ethernet cable, and then run ssh from Terminal as follows.
-Other operating systems require [some extra effort](https://pihw.wordpress.com/guides/direct-network-connection/).
+If you have a Macbook, you can now connect directly to the Pi with an ethernet cable, and then run ssh from Terminal:
 ```
 $ ssh pi@raspberrypi.local
 ```
+Other operating systems require [some extra effort](https://pihw.wordpress.com/guides/direct-network-connection/).

-### Using PixyMon
+## Using PixyMon
-In order to assign color signatures for the PixyCam to recognize, you must use a utility called ```PixyMon```.
+In order to assign color signatures for the PixyCam to recognize, you must use a utility called **PixyMon**.
 To run this utility, connect an HDMI monitor, keyboard, and mouse to the Raspberry Pi and log into the GUI environment.
 If you followed all the setup steps above, you should see a shortcut to PixyMon on your desktop.

+## Running the code

+Once the initial set up is complete, you should be able to run any of the scripts provided in ```src/python```:

+* **racer.py** - this is the basic line-following racer code from 2016's Pixy Race
+* **circle.py** - randomly roams about around and pauses for 5 seconds each time it gets hit with an opposing IR gun
+* **lasertag.py** - follows Pixy's signature #1 (as set in PixyMon) and tries to fire the IR gun every second